gabriel885/defensive/server/README.md

 Demonstrating the difficulty of protecting remote python server against DDoS attacks and Remote Code Execution (RCE) attacks.

 After applying defensive programming principles and following security best practices, I came up with a more reliable solution.

+## Important note -
+I could not manage to protect the server against DoS on the socket layer.
+Due to the fact that packets arrive regardless of the filtration, in other words the filtration itself from non-legitimate packets is causing the bottleneck which causes DoS.

 ## Requirements